geordyvcErasmus/javascript-crypto-challenge/README.md

+# Changes from original project

+in sign.test.js I had to change the test to use tweetnacl library.
+It wouldn't recognise anything from the libsodium-wrapper.

 This is a simple exercise in using cryptography with `libsodium.js`.
 It consists of 2 parts:
 * signing a message
 * decrypting a ciphertext.